omnistrate/omnistrate-blog/posts/2024-01-30-hello-world-saas-design-and-its-challenges.md

 ---
 title: Hello world SaaS design and its challenges
-tags: "cloud, Kubernetes, SaaS"
+tags: 'cloud, Kubernetes, SaaS'
 date: '2024-01-30 23:09:10'
 author:
   name: Kamal Gupta
   email: kamal@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'Time and time again, we observe organizations grappling with the right design, consequently entangled in perpetual operations.'
+  Time and time again, we observe organizations grappling with the right design, consequently entangled in perpetual operations.
 slug: hello-world-saas-design-and-its-challenges
+readTime: 2
 ---

 Time and time again, we observe organizations grappling with the right design, consequently entangled in perpetual operations.
 Initially, with 5 or 10 customers, everything seems promising, but as you scale, the cracks start to appear from every direction.